rammelmueller/FermiFCI.jl/README.md

 # FermiFCI.jl
 A simple and lightweight toolbox for performing exploratory FCI calculation in arbitrary single-particle bases written in the Julia language.

 ## Getting started
 Here's a few tips on how to get started, assuming you have installed Julia already.
 If you haven't please check out [the documentation on how to get started with Julia](https://docs.julialang.org/en/v1/manual/getting-started/).

+### Prerequisites
+The package was developed with `Julia v1.5.3` so make sure you have this or a later version installed on your machine.
+Additionally, some examples use the package [PyCall](https://github.com/JuliaPy/PyCall.jl) which uses the locally available Python installation for some special functions.
+It's advisable to have Python 3 available with scipy and numpy installed.
+It is also possible to change the version of Python that is used, for this please check the [documentation of PyCall](https://github.com/JuliaPy/PyCall.jl).

+Hint: simply starting Julia within a Python virtual environment does not work.

 ### Installing `FermiFCI.jl`